 2. Alcoa — $5.64 Billion

 You may not know Alcoa by name, but there’s probably at least one product with Alcoa aluminum in it somewhere in your home.
 As the world’s third largest producer of aluminum, Alcoa has an extensive history dating back to 1886 when it was first founded in Pittsburgh, Pennsylvania.
-The company has received $5.64 billion across 99 subsidies according to Find Good Jobs‘ report, which have helped the company go on to secure lucrative contracts for projects, like building jet engine parts.
+The company has received $5.64 billion across 99 subsidies according to Find Good Jobs’ report, which has helped the company go on to secure lucrative contracts for projects, like building jet engine parts.

 1. Boeing — $13.18 Billion